 Tenant Evictions

-- Failure to pay rent on time.
+- Failure to make rent payments on time.

-- Violating the lease agreement.
+- Violating the lease or rental agreement.

 - Failure by a tenant to move out after their lease has ended.